The first thing you need to find out after purchasing a new car is what type of oil the manufacturer recommends.

 Do you have to use the manufacturer’s engine oil?

 It is always recommended to use the manufacturer’s engine oil if the car is new and you want to keep the warranty of the car.
-However, if you buy engine oil for the aftermarket, make sure that the oil meets the manufacturer’s specifications for engine oil.
+However, if you buy engine oil from the aftermarket, make sure that the oil meets the manufacturer’s specifications for engine oil.

 Many car manufacturers use tracers in their engine oil.
 With this tracer, the manufacturer can check, in the case of engine failure, whether the engine oil in your engine is the one he recommends.
 Of course, it is not very common for them to check this, but in a new car with expensive repair costs for your engine, they could do so.